dvcrn/sublimious/README.md

 # Rock your SublimeText with VIM keybindings and Sublimious!

 ```
-Sublimious is configuration system for SublimeText to make it act like VIM - just better.
+Sublimious is SublimeText 3 configuration system inspired by spacemacs and based around VIM.
 ```

 ![Shortcuts](http://i.imgur.com/2Yr2YeZ.gif)